biscuit-auth/website/docs/src/recipes/common-patterns.md

   </code>
 </bc-datalog-editor>

-It only depends the authorizer and tokens use the same fact name (here, `time()`).
+It only depends on the authorizer and tokens using the same fact name (here, `time()`).
 It would work with other fact names, but the existing tooling provides helpers using `time()`, so it is better to be consistent with it.
 Additionally, `time()` is part of the [default symbol table](#default-symbols), so using it will result in smaller tokens.